 There are now more than 3.58 billion internet users worldwide—nearly half of the total population of the planet.
 So naturally, there are a lot of opportunities to be found for someone looking to enter into a tech-related field, particularly programming or developer jobs.
 However, unless you are already in the industry, some of the jargon and exact job titles can sound intimidating, and it can be really tough to figure out which kind of job would be right for you.

 One such position is a back-end web developer.
 What is a back-end web developer?
 To understand that, you need to understand the difference between back-end and front-end development.
 Simply put, front-end development deals with everything that the user sees—using coding skills to provide the optimum user design and experience.

 On the other hand, back-end web development is concerned with providing the infrastructure to back that up, working server side developing and maintaining core features to make sure everything is functioning properly.
-When we look at front end vs back end web development, the front end is what everyone sees, website and other projects live and die through back-end development.
+When we look at front end vs back end web development, the front end is what everyone sees but other projects live and die through back-end development.

 Why should you become a back-end web developer?
 Back-end developer salaries, job prospects and lifestyle are all considerations, so let's take a look at what you can expect as compared to front-end developer salaries, job prospects and lifestyle.

 As far as job prospects go, it is competitive for back-end web developers, but you can rest easy that there will always be a demand for a back-end developer as long as your skills are up to scratch.
 It is predicted that by 2020 there will be about 1.4 million computing jobs available, but only around 400,000 qualified developers to fill them.

 What skills are needed to become a back-end web developer?